Gamze0309/language-models-are-knowledge-graph/README.md

 ### Extracting a Wikipedia dump
 For all Wikipedia database dumps: [Wikipedia dumps](https://dumps.wikimedia.org/).

 The script is invoked with a Wikipedia dump file as an argument.
 Use the article dumps which are available as http://dumps.wikimedia.org/trwiki/latest/trwiki-latest-pages-articles.xml.bz2 for turkish language.
 This is provide `xml.bz2` files that need processing.
-This file must be inside the wiki folder.
+This file should be inside the wiki folder.

 A tool that does this is called [WikiExtractor](https://github.com/attardi/wikiextractor).
 This tool takes as an input a Wikipedia dump and spits out files that are required for our package.
-This folder must be inside the wiki folder.
+This folder should be inside the wiki folder.

 Run the following command inside the wiki file.
 This process takes a long time.
 After that, wiki_disambiguation_pages.txt file is obtained.
-This file must be inside the wiki folder.
+This file should be inside the wiki folder.

 ```
 python wikiextractor/WikiExtractor.py ./trwiki-latest-pages-articles.xml.bz2 --links --filter_disambig_pages --processes 1 --bytes 1G